NORKA

 Photograph from "The Church, The People, and the Age" (1914), edited by Robert Scott and George William Gilmore

 From 1859 to 1865, he attended high school and college in Reval (now Tallinn, Estonia).
 He was a theology student at the seminary in Dorpat, Estonia (now Tartu) from 1866 to 1870.
 He was ordained in Moscow on February 7, 1871.
-From 1871 to 1874 he served as the assistant to the dean of the Bergseite colonies.
-He received further theological education in Göttingen, Germany in 1874-1875.
-He served then from 1875 to 1877 as the assistant pastor to his father in Norka.
+From 1871 to 1874, he served as the assistant to the dean of the Bergseite colonies.
+He received further theological education in Göttingen, Germany, from 1874 to 1875.
+He served from 1875 to 1877 as his father's assistant pastor in Norka.

 He returned to Germany again, this time to Bonn, for further education in 1877-1878.
 On April 8, 1878, he became a professor of church history at the seminary in Dorpat.
-He earned a doctorate in theology on November 2, 1881 and tenured professor on October 3, 1883.
+He earned a doctorate in theology on November 2, 1881, and was tenured as a professor on October 3, 1883.
 He served on the Göttingen City Council from 1891 to 1921, retaining an emeritus professorship in church history.

 Gottlieb Nathanael Bonwetsch died in Göttingen on July 18, 1925.